iwdgo/largeoutput/README.md

-# Testing when large output is expected
+# Some ordinary exercises

+- Editing a large file.
+- Outputing numbers following some rules.
+- Converting a set of strings which contains numbers.

+## Handling output of using a file.

 An ordinary exercise may have a large output for which the easy `// Output:` becomes unreadable.